-It’s a scaled-down and fiddled-with recipe from Barefoot Contessa, who based her recipe on one from an old restaurant called the Soho Charcuterie.
-In this version, broken Oreo cookies stand in for the walnuts and instant espresso powder replaces the instant coffee crystals.
+Outrageous Oreo Brownies are from a scaled-down and fiddled-with recipe from Barefoot Contessa, who based her recipe on one from an old restaurant called the Soho Charcuterie.
+In this version, broken Oreo cookies stand in for the walnuts and instant espresso powder replaces the instant coffee crystal.

-What’s great about these brownies is, if you make them properly (and I’ve had days where I didn’t), they have an almost flakey texture.
-That is, they hold together and appear to be borderline cakey, but when you bite into them, they are almost truffle-like.
+Things changed the other day.
+I stumbled upon this recipe again while updating Cookie Madness and made a batch for the family.
+Once again they exceeded expectations.
+They have an almost flaky texture.
+That is, they hold together and appear to be borderline cakey (kind of like Moosewood Brownies), but when you bite into them, they are almost truffle-like.

 Ina Garten makes these in giant sheet pans, but I’ve always halved the recipe and used a 9×13 inch or 9×12 inch pan.
-I’ve also been known to use 1/3 of the original recipe and bake in an 8 inch pan.
-If you want to try that, I’ve included the measurement in the notes.
+I sometimes halve the recipe again (using half the ingredients listed below) and bake in an 8 inch pan.

 - 8 ounces unsalted butter (230 grams)